Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Life-Cycle Effects of Individual War-Time Shocks

-Identification could potentially be more problematic in the case of displacement, as Germans in the former eastern territories may not have been fully comparable to those from other regions. \cite{Bauer2013} show, however, that the differences between displaced and non-displaced West Germans born between 1906 and 1925 were small before the war, not least in education.
-Importantly, the displaced were not a selected subgroup of their home regions.
-Virtually all Germans living east of the postwar German-Polish border were displaced.
-The only major prewar differences between the displaced and the non-displaced were in the proportions employed in agriculture and industry, which can be attributed to the more agrarian structure of prewar East Germany.
-However, the 1919-21 cohort had little, if any, labor market experience when the war began in 1939, so these structural differences had little impact on their work experience.
+As for the displacement effect, \cite{Bauer2013} show that the differences between displaced and non-displaced Germans were small before the war, not least in education.
+The only major differences were in the proportions employed in agriculture and industry, which can be attributed to the more agrarian structure of the eastern territories.
+However, the 1919-21 cohort had little labor market experience when the war began, so these structural differences had little impact on their work experience.
+Importantly, virtually all Germans living east of the postwar German-Polish border were displaced, minimizing problems of selection.

-We provide evidence in support of these arguments in Appendix Table \ref{tab:exoshocks}, regressing each shock on prewar characteristics of the respondents (birth year, number of siblings, years of schooling, and an indicator for ill health before or at age 18) and their parents (years of education and the father's occupational prestige score).
-Individuals who were sick in childhood were much less likely to serve in the war.
-Yet, demographic and socio-economic characteristics do not predict war service.
-Conditional on serving, prewar characteristics also do not predict war injuries, captivity, or displacement, explaining less than 2\% of their variation.
-For robustness, we nevertheless control for birth year indicators, parental education, number of siblings, and time of war entry in our analysis.
-We show below that our estimates prove insensitive to including these and other controls.
+We provide evidence in support of these arguments in panel (a) of Table \ref{tab:exoshocks}, regressing indicators for war service and each shock on prewar characteristics of the respondents (birth year, siblings, years of schooling, and an indicator for ill health in childhood) and their parents (years of education and the father's occupational score).
+Individuals who were sick in childhood were less likely to serve in the war, but war service is uncorrelated with socio-economic characteristics.
+This lack of selectivity is in line with the observation that enlistment was nearly universal for the cohorts that we study.
+It is also consistent with earlier findings in \cite{Maas1999}, who find no evidence of an effect of socio-economic characteristics on the likelihood and length of WWII service in a sample of German men born 1887-1922.

-One final concern is that the different shocks could be correlated, such that we capture the consequences of multiple war-related events rather than a clearly defined shock.
-Yet, displacement is not correlated with either imprisonment or wartime injuries (see Appendix Table \ref{tab:corrshocks}).
-We do observe a slight negative correlation between imprisonment and wartime injuries ($\rho=-0.14$), but our results are robust to adding the respective other shocks as controls.